Sunny with a High Near 45

 Saturday Night

-Mostly clear, with a low around 30.
-West wind around 8 mph.
+Partly cloudy, with a low around 31.
+West southwest wind around 8 mph.

 Sunday

-Sunny, with a high near 54.
-Breezy, with a west northwest wind 10 to 16 mph, with gusts as high as 24 mph.
+Mostly sunny, with a high near 52.
+Breezy, with a west wind 7 to 16 mph, with gusts as high as 22 mph.

 Sunday Night